ruslo/hunter/docs/faq/why-binaries-from-server-not-used.rst

 Why binaries from server not used?
 ==================================

-If settings and environment of your local project doesn't match environment of Travis/AppVeyor services (this is where binaries usually uploaded from) you will see ``Cache miss`` message and package will be build locally:
+If settings and environment of your local project does not match environment of Travis/AppVeyor services (this is where binaries usually uploaded from) you will see ``Cache miss`` message and package will be build locally: